 Since a merger combines two firms into one, it can reduce the extent of competition between firms.
 Therefore, when two U.S. firms announce a merger or acquisition where at least one of the firms is above a minimum size of sales (a threshold that moves up gradually over time, and was at $101 million in 2022), or certain other conditions are met, they are required under law to notify the U.S. Federal Trade Commission (FTC).
 The left-hand panel of Figure 11.2 (a) shows the number of mergers submitted for review to the FTC each year from 1999 to 2012.
 Mergers follow the business cycle, falling after the 2001 recession, peaking in 2007 as the Great Recession struck, and then rising since 2009.
 The right-hand panel of Figure 11.2 (b) shows the distribution of those mergers submitted for review in 2015 as measured by the size of the transaction.
 It is important to remember that this total leaves out many small mergers under $50 million, which companies only need to report in certain limited circumstances.
 In 2012, 26 percent of all reported merger and acquisition transactions exceeded $500 million, while 11 percent exceeded $1 billion.

 The laws that give government the power to block certain mergers, and even in some cases to break up large firms into smaller ones, are called antitrust laws.
-Before a large merger happens, the antitrust regulators at the FTC and the U.S. Department of Justice can allow the merger, prohibit it, or allow it if certain conditions are met.
+Before a large merger happens, the antitrust regulators at the FTC, the FCC, the U.S. Department of Justice, or other regulatory agencies can allow the merger, prohibit it, or allow it if certain conditions are met.
 One common condition is that the merger will be allowed if the firm agrees to sell off certain parts.
 For example, in 2006, Johnson & Johnson bought the Pfizer’s “consumer health” division, which included well-known brands like Listerine mouthwash and Sudafed cold medicine.
 As a condition of allowing the merger, Johnson & Johnson was required to sell off six brands to other firms, including Zantac® heartburn relief medication, Cortizone anti-itch cream, and Balmex diaper rash medication, to preserve a greater degree of competition in these markets.